OpenEnergyPlatform/oeo-viewer/README.md

 # oeo-viewer

+To run the oeo-viewer, first run `npm install` and then run `node dev-server.js`

 1- To create the minimized version, inside the `client` folder, run: `npm run build` This will generate a series of files inside the `dist` folder.
 If the `dist` folder contains the files from a previous build command, remove them (`rm *.*`)  before running a new build.